markmoxon/elite-over-econet/2-assembled-output/README.txt

 *EliteSP (for 6502 Second Proc Elite)

+If you copied EliteM and EliteSP into the user's directory, they will need to use *DIR to go to that directory first

-Commander files will be saved into the user's Elite folder
+5. Commander files will be saved into the individual user's Elite folder

 See www.bbcelite.com/hacks for details

-Build: 2024-01-15 06:28:37
+Build: 2024-01-15 13:46:58
 ---------------------------------------